On the projective structures given by theta: Introduction

-Our aim here is to study this third canonical projective structure.
-In particular, it is shown that this projective structure differs from the Hodge theoretic one for every genus.
+Our aim here is to study the canonical projective structure given by the second power of the theta bundle, which we will call the \emph{theta projective structure}.
+In particular, we will show that this projective structure differs from the Hodge theoretic one for every genus.
 In \cite{BGV} it was shown that they are different in the very special case of elliptic curves.
-We note that the third canonical projective structure differs from the one given by the uniformization theorem for every genus; this is shown in Remark \ref{rem:uniformization}.
+To complete the picture, we show this new projective structure is also different from the one given by the Uniformization theorem for every genus; this is shown in Remark \ref{rem:uniformization}.

-Consider the moduli space $\mathcal{P}_g$ parametrizing classes of pairs consisting of a compact genus $g$ Riemann surface and a projective structure on it compatible with the complex structure.
-One can endow $\mathcal P_g$ with the structure of a complex orbifold in such a way that the natural forgetful map $\mathcal{P}_g\, \longrightarrow\, \M_g$ is a holomorphic torsor for the holomorphic cotangent bundle $\Omega_{\M_g}^{1}$ of the moduli space $\M_g$ of curves of genus $g$.
-Canonical projective structures depending smoothly on the moduli point $[C]$ correspond to $C^\infty$ orbifold sections of the torsor $\mathcal{P}_g$.
+To obtain these results, our main strategy is to compute the differential of a family of projective structures.
+This can be done as follows: consider the moduli space $\mathcal{P}_g$ parametrizing classes of pairs consisting of a compact genus $g$ Riemann surface and a projective structure on it compatible with the complex structure.
+One can endow $\mathcal P_g$ with the structure of a complex orbifold in such a way that the natural forgetful map $\mathcal{P}_g\, \longrightarrow\, \M_g$ is a holomorphic torsor for the holomorphic cotangent bundle $\Omega_{\M_g}^{1}$ of the moduli space $\M_g$ of smooth projective curves of genus $g$.
+Canonical projective structures depending smoothly on the moduli point $[C]$ correspond to $C^\infty$ orbifold sections of the torsor $\mathcal{P}_g$ over $\M_g$.
 Consequently, the differential of a smooth section $\beta:\M_g\,\lra\, \mathcal{P}_g$ can be interpreted as a $(1,\,1)$ form on $\M_g$: